camsaul/methodical/README.md

 ;; -> [:default :object :string]
 ```

+An example usecase for `:after` is chess.
+When looking up legal moves, you
+implement how each piece can move, then in `:after :default` limit it to only
+spaces on the board.

 #### `:around` methods

 `:around` methods are called around all other methods and give you the power to choose how or when to invoke those